 The Steel Will Censor knife could be a great option as a patrol or SWAT back-up self-defense knife.
 Steel Will has been continually impressing the market with innovative new designs, a high level of craftsmanship, and material selections to ensure the end product is durable, and the blade maintains a sharp edge even after heavy use.

 Steel Will knives have been rising in popularity due to the company’s insistence on manufacturing excellence and an end product that is both attractive and highly functional.
-The Censor, with its curved handle, aggressive grip texture, high quality blade, and window punch pommel, presents a highly functional duty knife.
+The Censor, with its curved handle, the aggressive grip texture, high-quality blade, and window punch pommel, presents a highly functional duty knife.

 The Censor was actually released by Steel Will in 2016, ahead of the 2017 SHOT Show, and I must confess I missed the announcement.
 Thankfully, Steel Will was presenting their newer knives at the Show and I was able to take a quick look at the Censor.
 I was impressed.